Azure-Samples/serverless-chat-langchainjs/docs/tutorial/02-setting-up-azure-functions.md

 # Setting Up the Serverless Environment using Azure Functions

-This section explains how to configure the development environment to create the API for the ChatGPT application.
+This section explains how to configure the development environment to create the API for the Chat Application application.
 We'll use Azure Functions in its 4.x version and with the programming model version 4.

 ## Prerequisites for this section